M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: Monocular-to-Stereo Conversion Pipeline

 \parsection{Left-to-right video warping} We use the user-provided maximum disparity $D_\text{max}$ to convert the depth maps to disparities.
 The disparity maps are then used to forward-splat the input left-view video to a virtual right view denoted as $V_{r}^{warp}$.
 Note that the warped right frames inevitably contain missing values (\ie holes) introduced by disocclusions.
 These missing pixels are indicated by the disocclusion mask $M_{r}^{occ}$, obtained as a by-product of the splatting.

 \parsection{Video inpainting and refinement} The final step in our pipeline is to generate a high quality right view given the warped video $V_{r}^{warp}$.
 As mentioned before, the warped right video $V_{r}^{warp}$ contains holes introduced by disocclusions.
 Furthermore, the warped right video $V_{r}^{warp}$ can also contain artifacts introduced due to reprojection and depth errors.
-We use a Video Diffusion Model to inpaint the missing regions, as well as correct the artifacts present in the warped right views.

-In this work, we mainly focus on the final ``video inpainting and refinement" task.
+In this work, we mainly focus on this final ``video inpainting and refinement" task.
 To this end, we introduce an efficient end-to-end model to inpaint the disoccluded regions and fix reprojection artifacts.
 Our architecture is described in detail in the next section.